-Chernobyl anniversary: The next phase
+Chernobyl anniversary: the next phase

 This is not where the story ends, however.
 The fact that the NSC has a lifespan of 100 years means that the next phase of work now has to be planned, agreed and implemented.
 The estimated 200 tonnes of radioactive nuclear fuel inside reactor 4 are now shielded by the New Safe Confinement.
 However, parts of the sarcophagus are becoming unstable and will have to be removed at some point.
 Once this is done, work will come closer to the reactor’s interior.

 The EBRD remains a key partner in these efforts.
 Following a request by Ukraine, in November 2020, the Bank established the new International Chernobyl Co-Operation Account, aimed at creating an integrated plan for the site to serve as the basis for developing and implementing longer-term projects.
-The new fund will hold it first assembly meeting on Tuesday – fittingly one day after the 35th anniversary.
+The new fund will hold its first assembly meeting on Tuesday – fittingly one day after the 35th anniversary.
 The Chernobyl story continues.

 This article first appeared on the EBRD’s website here.